scoverage/scalac-scoverage-plugin/CONTRIBUTING.md

 # Contributing

-When working in the code base it's a good idea to utilize the `.git-blame-ignore.revs` file at the root of this project.
+When working in the code base it's a good idea to utilize the `.git-blame-ignore-revs` file at the root of this project.
 You can add it locally by doing a:

 ```sh